gabrielLiendo/CPaint/README.md

 - In the bezier curve after imputting more than 13 control points, the curve starts to look jagged, depending of the positions of said control points.

 - It's not possible to resize the bounding boxes of the triangles and the bezier curves.

+- If you bring the executable outside of the main directory you can still use the program, but the font of the interface will revert back to the deafult ImGui font. which is rather unpleasant.